GNOME/adwaita-fonts/README.md

 # GNOME UI Font

-This repository contains the CI file used to build GNOME UI, an [Inter](https://rsms.me/inter/) based font.
+This repository contains the CI file used to build the GNOME UI font, a variation of [Inter](https://rsms.me/inter/).

 ## Getting the Font

-### From Release
+### Prebuilt

-The latest stable version can be downloaded [here](https://gitlab.gnome.org/monster/gnome-ui-font/-/releases/permalink/latest).
+The latest version can be downloaded [here](https://gitlab.gnome.org/monster/gnome-ui-font/-/pipelines).

-### Installing Manually
+### Generating Manually

 Dependencies:
 - `wget`